WalrusNetwork/markdown-content/other/jobs/en.md

 > Qualifications:

 - Experience in Ruby and Ruby on Rails
-- An understanding of Kubernetes, cloud services, Git, internet networking, and GraphQL services
+- An understanding of functional design patterns
+- Experience with creating and using GraphQL services
-- Good communicator, will need to maintain proper documentation on their work
+- Experience with service based workflows
+- Basic HTML skills are helpful

 ### **Plugin Developer**

 Description:

 > Gameplay is what makes Walrus fun, and Plugin Developers are the people who create the code that makes Walrus fun.
 Plugin Developers write our Bukkit Java plugins that run our games and manage our player’s experience.
 They also work on our Bungee plugins, which orchestrate communication across our fleet of game servers and with our API.

 > Qualifications:

+- A medium to extensive understanding of Java
+- Knowledge of design patterns such as asynchronous programming and abstraction
+- Basic experience with the Bukkit API
-- Experience in Java, the Bukkit API, and the BungeeCord API
+- Basic experience with the BungeeCord API
-- An understanding of Git, Ares gameplay, user experience, and GraphQL APIs
-- Good communicator, will need to maintain proper documentation on their work

 ### **Web Developer**